Energy Bands Description

 A large number of atoms in a crystal stone is closer to each other and more those electrons interact with themselves.
 The energy level of electrons in their shell is only caused because of the modification in their energy levels.
 The most important feature of Energy Bands is that the energy states for electrons are continuous in varied ranges.
-Thus, we can say that the energy level of an atom vary in valence bands and in conduction bands.
+Thus, we can say that the energy level of an atom varies in valence bands and in conduction bands.

 Classification of Energy Bands

 Germanium and Silicon are the most preferable material whose electrical properties lie in between semiconductors and insulators.
 The energy band diagram of semiconductor is shown where the conduction band is empty and the valence band is completely filled but the forbidden gap between the two bands is very small that is about 1eV.
-For Germanium, the forbidden gap is 0.72eV and for Silicon it is 1.1eV.
+For Germanium, the forbidden gap is 0.72eV and for Silicon, it is 1.1eV.
 Thus, semiconductor requires small conductivity.

 According to Bohr’s theory, every shell of an atom contains a discrete amount of energy at different levels.
 Energy band theory explains the interaction of electrons between the outermost shell and the innermost shell.
 Based on the energy band theory, there are three different energy bands: